Skip to product information

 I stand, give his cheek a perfunctory kiss, grab the exercise book and papers, dash back to my room, and continue reading the note.

 Your father left strict instructions that you were not to receive his journal until your twenty-first birthday and only then, if he was deceased.
 Since it was my Benji’s business, it completely slipped my mind.
 After seventeen or eighteen years in storage, it took some finding.
 Now that I have read it, I am pleased I did.
-Hopefully, you will be, too.
+Hopefully, you will appreciate his message, too.
 I remember you already found a note from your father in the family safe at the gym and dojo, but he wrote that summary some years later as a backup, in case something happened to Benji and me.
 It did not contain the intimate details he recorded in the notebook now in your hands.

 However, having read it myself, I must warn you about his writing style.
 His words are blunt, sometimes crude, often disgusting, and much of what he shares may trouble you.
 You will learn things about his former life within the Seven Dragons triad, which you may regret reading.
 Once read, you cannot unread.
 Thus warned, I must also add, your father wrote every word with you in mind.
 A private letter of sorts between father and daughter.

-Each time we finished a section, Yen printed out, then stapled and numbered the pages.
+Each time we finished a section, Yen printed it out, then stapled and numbered the pages.
 Yen assures me we also have a backup copy in the cloud, whatever that means.

 Anyway, I hope you find her interpretation of your father’s story to your satisfaction.
 Again, I warn you; many of his confessions will shock you.
 Your father’s candour is both brave and heartfelt, especially when he writes about his affair with his sister, your Auntie Ai Wen.
 Her story is part of his and, as is his way, he describes her with an intimacy which often caused Yen and me to blush.
 Indeed, when you’re done reading, you may well wish you had never started.
 The father you knew and loved as a stable, monogamous family man is not the man he wrote about.
 He was the Devil and what comes next is his story.